Life After a PHI Breach

 Due to the amount of people impacted, this information must be reported very quickly.
 Beyond this HHS report, breaches must also be reported to a major local print or broadcast media outlet in some situations.
 For the complete details on the reporting requirements, refer to the HHS website’s information.

-Understand potential HIPAA penalties or fines
+Understand potential HIPAA fines

 HIPAA is a large and extensive law that presents high stakes for organizations that need to comply with all of the aspects of it.
 The costs and penalties for HIPAA noncompliance can range from $100 to $50,000 based on the perceived level of negligence.